Computer model locks in 49ers vs. Texans picks, score prediction for NFL Week 8

-49ers vs. Texans: Where to watch NFL Week 8, betting odds, promos, score prediction for CJ Stroud vs Mac Jones
+49ers vs. Texans: Where to watch NFL Week 8, betting odds, score prediction, promos for CJ Stroud vs Mac Jones

 How to bet San Francisco 49ers vs. Houston Texans in NFL Week 8